Is plant-based meat ultra-processed?

 Emulsifiers are the most commonly used additive group in all foods.
 In plant-based meat, they are used to create a juicy meat-like texture.
 Emulsifiers are found naturally in many whole foods such as eggs, seeds and legumes, and also frequently made within the body.

-Research has suggested emulsifiers may contribute to some of the negative health correlations seen in studies on ultra-processed foods, but the studies underpinning these claims have been subject to substantial expert criticism.
+Research has suggested emulsifiers may contribute to some of the negative health correlations seen in studies on ultra-processed foods, but the evidence underpinning these claims has been subject to substantial expert criticism, and is far less comprehensive than the available data on individual ingredients required for approval.

 Some of the most common emulsifiers discussed and/or used in plant-based meat, and the research into their specific health impacts, are as follows: